nazazulfiqi/acs-api/README.md

-# OBS Assignment Back End
+# ACS Assignment Back End

 Use `npm start` in terminal to start server.